-Daily active users refers to the number of unique users who interact with an app on a sampled day.
+Daily active users (DAU) is a metric used to measure the number of unique users who engage with a particular product, service or platform in a single day.

 No single metric can give a complete picture of success, so relying on DAU alone for engagement can create an inaccurate picture of audience investment.
 Additionally, because the definition of “active” can be subjective and vary from company to company, it is best to rely on internal metrics of DAU when mapping trends.

 To calculate daily active users (DAU), you need to count the number of unique users who engage with your product, service or platform during a 24-hour period.
 Here are the basic steps:

 It's important to note that the calculation of DAU can be more complex depending on the specific product, service or platform.
 For example, some companies may need to exclude certain users or actions from the calculation to get a more accurate representation of their active user base.